 • move the dog to a cool place (on the tiles in the bathroom, on the balcony, etc.);

-• mix three drugs in a syringe: No-Shpu, Analgin and Dimedrol (check the dosage with the doctor by phone, it is calculated by the weight of the animal) and inject this mixture into the dog intramuscularly.
+• mix three drugs in a syringe: No-Shpu, Analgin and Diphenhydramine (check the dosage with your doctor by phone, it is calculated by the weight of the animal) and inject this mixture intramuscularly into the dog.

-How to bring down the temperature in a dog and avoid severe dehydration?
-To do this, use a syringe to inject saline solution under the skin at the withers (up to 50 ml for small dogs, up to 200 ml for large dogs).
+How to reduce a dog's temperature and avoid severe dehydration?
+To do this, inject saline solution under the skin on the withers using a syringe (up to 50 ml for small dogs, up to 200 ml for large dogs).

-If a measures taken will not be enough, try to call a specialist at home or take the pet to a veterinary clinic.
-A high score is a sign of an illness, it can be a symptom, or
+If measures taken If this is not enough, try calling a specialist to your home or take your pet to a veterinary clinic.
+A high rate is a sign of a disease, it can be a symptom, or

 Important!
-If you notice other symptoms ( liquid stool, change in color or smell of urine, poor appetite, trembling in the body, etc.), be sure to tell your veterinarian about them.
+If you notice other symptoms ( loose stool, change in the color or odor of urine, poor appetite, trembling in the body, etc.), be sure to tell your veterinarian about them.

 How to raise the temperature?

-If the indicator drops below 37-35⁰С, the pet needs to be warmed up.
-To do this, wrap the dog in a shawl or a warm woolen blanket, put a heating pad or a bottle of water against his back and stomach. hot water(be sure to wrap it in a towel).
-An indicator of 32-28⁰С is considered critical (in this case, the pet should be immediately taken to the clinic).
+If the indicator drops below 37-35⁰C, the pet needs to be warmed up.
+To do this, wrap the dog in a shawl or a warm woolen blanket, place a heating pad or a bottle of water on its back and stomach. hot water(be sure to wrap it in a towel).
+An indicator of 32-28⁰C is considered critical (in this case, the pet should be immediately taken to the clinic).

-Temperature is an important indicator with which you can recognize the beginning in time.
-But not always its increase indicates the presence of an ailment.
+Temperature is an important indicator with which you can recognize the onset in time.
+But its increase does not always indicate the presence of a disease.

 Attention!
 If your pet has a high fever or hypothermia, contact your veterinarian as soon as possible.

-Additionally, check out the video on what temperature the dog should have and how to measure it:
+Additionally, check out the video about what temperature a dog should have and how to measure it: